Setting up your work environment

 • When adding a feature or analysis step (e.g. chunk-wise)

-• Regularly merge from other branches if you have multi-branch setup
+• Regularly merge from other branches if you have a multi-branch setup with others

 2. Best learn from experienced person